eProsima/Fast-DDS-spy/docs/rst/user_manual/configuration.rst

 ``specs`` supports a ``threads`` **optional** value that allows the user to set a maximum number of threads for the internal :code:`ThreadPool`.
 This ThreadPool allows to limit the number of threads spawned by the application.
-This improves the performance of the data transmission between Participants.
+This improves the performance of the data transmission between participants.

 This value should be set by each user depending on each system characteristics.
 By default, this value is ``12``.